SoftDev4Research/4OSS-lesson/README.md

 ### Comunication

 You can raise your comments, improvements and questions using [issues](https://github.com/SoftDev4Research/4OSS-lesson/issues).
 We also highly encourage the use of [labels for each new issue](https://github.com/SoftDev4Research/4OSS-lesson/labels).
 We are working remotely and meeting in person from time to time.
+We communicate by email and through github issues.

 ### To-Do list

-Timeline
+Timeline 2018
  - June       : Brainstorm @CarpentryCon
  - August     : Lesson development hackathon @DTL
  - September  : Review and address issues